Office Plants: The Natural Way to Grow Productivity and Profits

 Indoor plants also help remove pollutants in the air, reducing the amount of dust, mold, and bacteria.
 Aside from purifying the air, office plants double as noise blockers too.
 Plants absorb noise and reduce distracting office chatter, which means that once you add more plants, your office gets a whole lot more Zen.

-And speaking of a calmer work environment, a study conducted by the University of Technology Sydney found indoor plants resulted in a 37% decrease in tension and anxiety amongst office workers.
+And speaking of a calmer work environment, a study conducted by the University of Technology Sydney found indoor plants resulted in a 37% decrease in tension and anxiety among office workers.
 Workers also reported a drop in depression and hostility.

 How do plants increase company productivity and profits?